Thell/ICE/README.md

 test encrypt_8x10k_fast_par_level0_bench  ... bench:      72,282 ns/iter (+/- 4,787)
 ```

-Replaced the std allocator with mimalloc for the optimized version which yields
+__Phase 2__: Replaced the std allocator with mimalloc for the optimized version yielding
 a notable improvement on the small tests.

 ```python